 Respond Listen carefully to what the person is telling you.
-Do not interrupt; keep questions to a minimum; do not promise to keep the information secret Refer Is someone in immediate danger?
-YES Call the police (999) THEN NO Talk to the club's Welfare Officer in confidence (Ross Cowe, phone - 07504 828226, e-mail - rcowe@blueyonder.co.uk); Talk to the LTA Safe and Inclusive Tennis Team (020 8487 7000) as soon as possible [Mon-Fri, 9am-5pm].
-If the Safe and Inclusive Tennis Team is unavailable and you want advice before the next working day, call the NSPCC (0808 800 5000) or Parent Line Scotland (0800 028 2233) if your concern s is about a child.
+Do not interrupt; keep questions to a minimum; do not promise to keep the information secret Refer Is someone mediate danger?
+YES NO Call the police (999) Talk to the club's Welfare Officer in confidence: Nicola Rowlands, 07722010754, THEN welfare@cwmbrantennis.co.uk; Talk to the LTA Safe and Inclusive Tennis Team (020 8487 7000) as soon as possible [Mon-Fri, 9am-5pm].
+If the Safe and Inclusive Tennis Team is unavailable and you want advice before the next working day, call the NSPCC (0808 800 5000) or Parent Line Scotland (0800 028 2233) if your concerns is about a child.
 If your concern us about an adult ask them for details of your Local Authority Adult Social Care Services.
-Hate crime can alternatively be reported through True Vision at www.report-it.org.uk Record Write an objective account of your concerns immediately using the Reporting a Concern Form found in our website https://www.lta.org.uk/about- us/safeguarding-protection/ Send it to the LTA Safe and Inclusive Tennis Team within 48 hours of the concern/disclosure (safeandinclusive@lta.org.uk) Handling a concern/disclosure can be emotionally difficult.
-If you would like to talk to someone after making a concern/disclosure, contact the LTA Safe and Inclusive Tennis Team by phone 020 8487 7000 or email safeandinclusive@lta.org.uk
+Hate crime can alternatively be reported through True Vision at www.report-it.org.uk Record Write an objective account of your concerns immediately using the Reporting a Concern Form found in our website Safe and Inclusive Tennis page .
+Send it to the LTA Safe and Inclusive Tennis Team within 48 hours of the concern/disclosure (safeandinclusive@lta.org.uk) Handling a concern/disclosure can be emotionally difficult.
+If you to someone after making a concern/disclosure, contact the LTA S ·

+Tennis Team by phone 020 8487 7000 or email safeandinclusive@lta.org.uk

-You can also contact the Tennis Scotland Safe and Inclusive Tennis Lead (0131 444 4154).
+In Wales?
+You can also contact the Wales Safe and Inclusive Tennis Lead (029 2046 3335).

-(See appendix C for more details on what to do if a disclosure from a child or adult at risk is made to you)
+(See Appendix C for more details on what to do if a disclosure from a child or adult at risk is made to you)

-Diversity and Inclusion in Balerno Lawn Tennis Club
+Diversity and Inclusion in Cwmbran Tennis Club

-This Policy sets out our commitment and includes our Safe and Inclusive Standards, Code of Conduct (page 8) and Reporting Procedure (page 2) and it supports our overall aims for diversity and inclusion that are to ensure that:
+This Policy sets out our commitment and includes our Safe and Inclusive Standards, Code of Conduct and Reporting Procedure and it supports our overall aims for diversity and inclusion that are to ensure that:

-- Tennis is diverse and inclusive - Diversity and inclusion are embedded in our club's culture and our behaviours - We create a culture where inclusive leadership thrives - We take a proactive approach using positive action to ensure that communities and individuals are valued and able to achieve their full potential.
+- Tennis is diverse and inclusive - Diversity and inclusion are embedded in our club's culture and our behaviours - We create a culture where inclusive leadership thrives - We take a proactive approach using positive action to ensure that communities and individuals are valued and able to achieve their full potential

-To achieve these aims we believe that everyone involved in Tennis has a vital role to play in promoting diversity and inclusion and we ask everyone to become Safe and Inclusive Tennis Champions - proactively promoting Safe and Inclusive tennis and taking action against all forms of discrimination.
+To achieve these aims we believe that everyone involved in tennis has a vital role to play in promoting diversity and inclusion and we ask everyone to become safe and inclusive tennis champions by proactively promoting safe and inclusive tennis and taking action against all forms of discrimination.